seqan/raptor/doc/tutorial/02_layout/index.md

 \todo Chopper braucht ein `input_data.tsv` input, wobei es momentan nur eine Spalte (mit den Pfaden) gibt, also geht auch `.txt`.

 The parameter `--tmax` limits the number of technical bins on each level of the HIBF.
-Choosing a good `tmax` is not trivial.
-The smaller `tmax`, the more levels the layout needs to represent the data.
+Choosing a good \f$t_{max}\f$ is not trivial.
+The smaller \f$t_{max}\f$, the more levels the layout needs to represent the data.
 This results in a higher space consumption of the index.
 While querying each individual level is cheap, querying many levels might also lead to an increased runtime.
-A good `tmax` is usually the square root of the number of user bins rounded to the next multiple of `64`.
-Note that your `tmax` will be rounded to the next multiple of 64 anyway.
+A good \f$t_{max}\f$ is usually the square root of the number of user bins rounded to the next multiple of `64`.
+Note that your \f$t_{max}\f$ will be rounded to the next multiple of 64 anyway.

 \note
-At the expense of a longer runtime, you can enable the statistic mode that determines the best `tmax` using the option `--determine-best-tmax`.
+At the expense of a longer runtime, you can enable the statistic mode that determines the best \f$t_{max}\f$ using the option `--determine-best-tmax`.
-When this flag is set, the program will compute multiple layouts for `tmax` in `[64 , 128, 256, ... , tmax]` as well as `tmax = sqrt(number of user bins)`.
+When this flag is set, the program will compute multiple layouts for \f$t_{max}\f$ in `[64 , 128, 256, ... , tmax]` as
+well as `tmax = sqrt(number of user bins)`.
 The layout algorithm itself only optimizes the space consumption.
 When determining the best layout, we additionally keep track of the average number of queries needed to traverse each layout.
-This query cost is taken into account when determining the best `tmax` for your data.
+This query cost is taken into account when determining the best \f$t_{max}\f$ for your data.
 Note that the option `--tmax` serves as upper bound.
 Once the layout quality starts dropping, the computation is stopped.
 To run all layout computations, pass the flag `--force-all-binnings`.
 The flag `--force-all-binnings` forces all layouts up to `--tmax` to be computed, regardless of the layout quality.
 If